opendocsg/slw-judgments-backfill/2003_SGHC_150/report.md

 **The law on appeals**

-19     It is trite law that an appellate court should be slow to disturb a lower court’s findings of fact, and only do so when it is convinced that the finding was wrong: see _Lim Ah Poh v PP_ [1992] 1 SLR 713, _PP v Azman bin Abdullah_ [1998] 2 SLR 704.
-This is especially where it hinged on the trial judge’s assessment of the credibility and veracity of the witness: _Yap Giau Beng Terence v PP_ [1998] 3 SLR 656.
+19     It is trite law that an appellate court should be slow to disturb a lower court’s findings of fact, and only do so when it is convinced that the finding was wrong: see _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>, _PP v Azman bin Abdullah_ <span class="citation">[1998] 2 SLR 704</span>.
+This is especially where it hinged on the trial judge’s assessment of the credibility and veracity of the witness: _Yap Giau Beng Terence v PP_ <span class="citation">[1998] 3 SLR 656</span>.

 20     In this case, as correctly noted by the magistrate, it was essentially Makanah’s word against Choy’s, with some corroborative medical evidence.
 The magistrate had decided, based on Makanah’s demeanour in court, that she was a credible witness whose account was supported in some aspects by the medical evidence.
 The burden on Choy here was a particularly heavy one, which I found that he did not discharge.